Petros Mantalos: AEK Athens

 On 30 July 2021, Mantalos scored with a penalty kick at the last moment of the UEFA Europa Conference League game, but AEK faced a frustrated defeat with 3–2 on penalties against FK Velež Mostar, with Sergio Araujo losing the decisive penalty for the club.
 In the three last seasons, starting from 2019–20 season he has more than 10 assists per year.

 International career

 As a "second division" player Mantalos' international call in Greece national football team was a big surprise by Claudio Ranieri.
 On 7 September 2014 Mantalos made his international debut in a match against Romania for the European Qualifiers 2016.

 Mantalos scored his first international goal on 7 June 2016 in Melbourne Australia, against Australia in an eventual 2–1 win.

 On 7 October 2016, he scored the second goal sealing a 2–0 home win against Cyprus for UEFA World Cup 2018 preliminary round.

+He retired from the national team on 23 March 2026.